-This modifies the property of being recursively traceable, used in [10] to give a characterization of the Schnorr low reals.
+This modifies the property of being recursively traceable, used in [11] to give a characterization of the reals that are low for Schnorr tests.
 We will see below that, because of the universality of the jump, jump traceability of A actually restricts the possible values of any partial A-recursive function via a trace.

-Clearly, both super-lowness and jump traceability are closed downward under \leq_T and thus satisfy one criterion for being lowness properties.
+Both super-lowness and jump traceability are closed downward under \leq_T and imply GL1.
+Thus they satisfy our criteria for being lowness properties.
 Super-low reals A are ω -r.e., that is, $A \leq{tt} \emptyset'$.
-On the other hand, there are continuum many jump-traceable reals by a result in [8] (see below for details).
-Our first two results are:
+On the other hand, we will see that there is a perfect Π_1^0 -class of jump-traceable reals.
+Among our main results are: